Simon Paja

 - Canon Speedlite 430EX II flash

-I have also a slide/film scanner and I have scanned all old slides and black and white negatives with that.
+I have also had different slide/film scanners and I have scanned all old slides and old and new black and white negatives with those.
 Boring stuff to scan thousands of pictures.

-AE-1 has had a service visit to get some new spare parts inside.
+In summer 2024 AE-1 had a service visit to get some new spare parts inside.
 It was leaking some light to film.

 I bought also an adapter (URTH) to be able to use the FD lenses in EF body (EOS 7D).
 This means also that it is back to manual aperture and time settings.
 No automatic settings available.
 But now it is easy to get those values with mobile phone.